African-American history: Colonial era

 Between 1444 and 1882, approximately 15 to 20 million or more West Africans—from areas such as Ghana, Senegal, Mali, Songhay, Mossi, Bornu, and other regions—were forcibly taken from their native lands and transported to North America.
-Spain and Britain were the primary leaders in this form of piracy, although slavers also originated from Portugal, France, Denmark, Sweden and the Netherlands.
+Spain, France and Britain were the primary leaders in this form of piracy, although slavers also originated from Portugal, Denmark, Sweden and the Netherlands.

 Some Africans assisted the Spanish and the Portuguese during their early exploration and conquest of the Americas.
 In the 16th century some Black explorers settled in the Mississippi valley and in the areas that became South Carolina and New Mexico.
 The most celebrated Black explorer of the Americas was Estéban, who traveled through the Southwest in the 1530s.

 In 1619, the first captive Africans were brought and sold via a Dutch slave ship in Point Comfort (today Fort Monroe in Hampton, Virginia).
 Colonizers in Virginia treated these captives as indentured servants and released them after a number of years.
 This practice was gradually abandoned in favor of the system of chattel slavery used in the Caribbean because the colonizers realized when servants were freed, they became competition for resources.
 Additionally, releasing servants led to Europeans desiring to replace them, which was additional labor.
 This, combined with the ambiguous nature of the social status of African people and the difficulty in using any other group of people as forced servants, led to the choice of subjugating African people into slavery.
 Massachusetts was the first colony to legalize slavery in 1641.
 Other colonies followed suit by passing laws that made slave status heritable and made non-Christian imported servants slaves for life.

 By 1700, there were 25,000 enslaved Black people in the North American mainland colonies, forming roughly 10% of the population.
 Some enslaved Black people had been directly transported from Africa (most of them were from 1518 to the 1850s), but initially, in the very early stages of the European colonization of North America, occasionally they had been transported via the West Indies in small groups after being forced to work under harsh conditions on the islands.
 Concurrently, many were born to enslaved Africans and their descendants, and thus were native-born on the North American mainland.
 Their legal status was codified into law with the Virginia Statutes: ACT XII of 1662, proclaiming all children upon birth would inherit the same status of enslavement as their mother.